fr-quoctv/myApp/README.md

 The app comes preconfigured with unit tests.
 These are written in [Jasmine](http://jasmine.github.io/), which we run with the [Karma](https://kama-runner-github.io/).
 We provide a Karma configuration file to run them.

-- The configuration is found at `karma.conf.js`
+- The configuration is found at `test/karma.conf.js`
-- The unit tests are found next to the code they are testing and are named as `..._test.js`.
+- The unit tests are found in `test/unit/controllers.js`

 The easiest way to run the unit tests is to use the supplied npm script: